-Interest and dividends on securities classified as available-for-sale, as well as amortization of premiums and accretion of discounts to maturity, are included in interest income.
-Realized gains and losses and declines in value of available-for-sale securities judged to be other-than-temporary, if any, are included in other income (expense).
+We include interest on securities classified as available-for-sale, as well as amortization of premiums and accretion of discounts to maturity, in interest income.
+We include realized gains and losses and declines in value of available-for-sale securities judged to be other-than-temporary, if any, in other income (expense).
 The cost of securities sold is based on the specific identification method.

 Our cash, cash equivalents, short-term investments and long-term investments are exposed to credit risk in the event of default by the third parties that hold or issue such assets.
 Our cash, cash equivalents, short-term investments and long-term investments are held by financial institutions that management believes are of high credit quality.
-Our investment policy limits investments to fixed income securities denominated and payable in U.S. dollars such as U.S. government obligations, money market instruments and funds, and corporate bonds and places restrictions on maturities and concentrations by type and issuer.
+Our investment policy limits investments to fixed income securities denominated and payable in U.S. dollars such as corporate bonds, corporate commercial paper, U.S. government obligations, and money market funds and places restrictions on maturities and concentrations by type and issuer.